-This page is updated regularly.
+This page is updated on Mondays.

 This story was originally published on March 30, 2020.